 15. Repeat with all your jars.

-16. Place filled jars back in the canner making sure the jars are covered by at least 1'' of water.
-Cover, bring water to a rolling boil and process pint jars for 35 minutes and quart jars for 40 minutes.
+16. Place filled jars back in the canner, on the rack, making sure the jars are covered by at least 1'' of water and do not touch each other.
+Cover the canner, bring water to a rolling boil and process pint jars for 35 minutes and quart jars for 40 minutes (if you live above 1000 feet in elevation you'll have to adjust processing time).

-17. Uncover the pot, turn off the heat and let jars rest in the canner for 5 minutes.
+17. Turn off the heat, uncover the pot and let jars rest in the canner for 5 minutes.

-18. Use the jar lifter to remove cans from the canner.
+18. Use the jar lifter to remove jars from the canner.
 Place them on a paper towel to seal and cool for 12 hours.

-19. Wipe cans, remove bands, and store in a cool dark place for up to a year.
+19. Wipe jars, remove bands, and store in a cool dark place for up to a year.